Rankings-Dependent Preferences: A Real Goods Matching Experiment: Introduction

 The mechanisms that we use for our experiment are the random serial dictatorship (RSD) and the Boston mechanism.
-We chose these mechanisms because they are two canonical mechanisms that are widely used in practice.
-Further, RSD is strategyproof, while the Boston mechanism is not, yet the Boston mechanism may result in agents receiving higher-ranked goods.
+We chose these mechanisms because they are two canonical mechanisms that are widely used in practice.\footnote{Deferred acceptance \citep[DA, ][]{gale/shapley:62} is another popular mechanism used in practice.
+RSD is a special case of DA where the priorities at each object are equivalent (and random).
+We chose RSD and Boston because these are simpler mechanisms to explain than DA.} Further, RSD is strategyproof, while the Boston mechanism is not, yet the Boston mechanism may result in agents receiving higher-ranked goods.
 This allows us to answer not only our main question of rankings-dependent utility, but also to test the hypothesis that a non-strategyproof mechanism may be welfare-enhancing once rankings-dependent utility is taken into account.

-We formalize hypotheses in Section 3 in a simplified environment that is relevant for the experiment.
-Participants have an incentive to rank less popular goods higher under both mechanisms to achieve a higher rankings-dependent utility; however, this incentive is stronger in Boston because popular goods are likely to be unavailable to them in later rounds of the mechanism.
-This means that if truthful reporting with respect to fundamental value is optimal in Boston, then it is also optimal in the RSD (Theorem \ref{thmtt}), and that more agents get their top-ranked object in Boston than in RSD (Theorem \ref{thm-first-gooods-first}).
-Finally, the extra incentive in Boston results in higher welfare in Boston than in the RSD in equilibrium (Theorem \ref{thmwel}).